cloudmesh-community/book/chapters/container/docker-compose.md

   db:
     image: postgres
 ```

 #### image

+The `image` attribute specifies the image for the container.
+You can
-Specify the image to start the container from.
-Can either be a repository/tag or a partial image ID.
+either use a repository/tag or a partial image ID to identify the
+image

 ```yaml
 image: redis